adamghill/dj-angles/docs/source/template-tags/call.md

 ## Calling functions

 The template tag function argument tries to look as similar to normal Python code as possible.
-It is followed by the word "as" and then a variable name that will store the result of the function in the context for use later.
+It is followed by the word "as" and then a variable name that will store the result of the function in the context for later use.

 ```html
 <!-- index.html -->